 In some states, leaving the scene of an accident could constitute a hit and run.
 Remain at the scene until authorities and medical help have arrived.
 Move the car if needed for safety.
 But if possible, leave the vehicle in the position where it came to rest after the crash.
 This will give you the best chance of preserving the evidence of what caused the wreck and the damages and truck accident injuries that resulted from it.

 Call 9-1-1 For Help

-Often these large truck accidents can mean severe injuries and even fatalities.
+Often these large truck collisions can a mean severe injury from a truck accident and even fatalities.
 Safety is your very top priority after an accident with an 18-wheeler truck or bus.
 If you can, call emergency services right away by dialing 9-1-1.
 In most circumstances, this will also dispatch the police who can help with gathering eyewitness accounts and creating a crash report.

 These accidents can often involve a semi-truck and several passenger vehicles.
 Give attention to your own immediate needs, but keep in mind that injuries and damage to other vehicles, or even to pedestrians, could exist, and may require assistance as well.

 Snap Photos, Capture Videos & Record Audio

 The crash scene immediately after the accident provides the strongest opportunity to capture the all-important evidence to prove that you were harmed due to someone else’s negligence.
 It also can show you are in a position to sue someone for wrongdoing.

 Take photos of the damage to all vehicles, snapshots of the intersections or significant landmarks, pay attention to skid marks, and any other details that tell the story of what happened.
 If you can take video of all of these details, even better.

 It might be dark and you may not have a pen.
 Audio recordings can offer a very helpful and more thorough solution.
 As soon as possible, record an audio account of everything you remember.